-LOS ANGELES (CNS) -- The average price of a gallon of self-serve regular gasoline in Los Angeles County dropped Sunday for the sixth time in the last seven days following a long streak of increases that pushed it to record highs, declining eight-tenths of a cent to $6.422.
+LOS ANGELES (KABC) -- The average price of a gallon of self-serve regular gasoline in Los Angeles County rose Wednesday for the 21st time in 23 days, increasing 2.3 cents to $6.162.

 The average price has risen 76.5 cents over the past 23 days, including 2.3 cents Tuesday, according to figures from the AAA and Oil Price Information Service.
 The average price rose 16 consecutive days, dropped nine- tenths of a cent Thursday and 2.3 cents Friday, then resumed increasing Saturday.

 The average price is 9.3 cents more than one week ago, 79.9 cents higher than one month ago and 20.3 cents above what it was one year ago.
 It has dropped 33.2 cents since rising to a record $6.494 on Oct.
 5.